Annual Employee Compensation Summary

 Annually, the City of La Palma prepares Employee Compensation Reports, which provide detailed information, by position, of each employee's total calendar year compensation, broken out by salary and various benefits.
 Council Member compensation is listed first, followed by Executive Management Team compensation, followed by all full-time and part-time employee compensation sorted by highest paid to lowest paid.

-The report provides the position title; department; monthly salary rate as of December 31; annual salary rate as of December 31; actual base pay; overtime pay; specialty pay; other pay; leave payouts; insurance and medicare benefits; the cost to the City of pension benefits; and total calendar year compensation.
-A description of specialty and other pays can be found in the Employee Benefits Schedule.
+The report provides the position title; department; monthly salary rate as of December 31; annual salary rate as of December 31; actual base pay; overtime pay; specialty pay; other pay; leave payouts; insurance and Medicare benefits; the cost to the City of pension benefits; and total calendar year compensation.
+A description of specialty and other pay can be found in the Employee Benefits Schedule.

 Under various Federal, State, and local laws many conditions that affect wages, hours, and other terms and conditions of employment must be conferred with the recognized employee organization.
 This process is more commonly known as labor negotiations, which usually results in a labor agreement.
 These agreements are called Memorandums of Understanding (MOU), and are approved by the employee organization's membership and then ratified by the La Palma City Council in an open meeting.
 Current and previous MOU's for the City's various labor groups are provided on the Labor Agreements webpage.